History Department: Year One Enrolment

 Click here for a short introduction to help you understand the structure of Year One at Cardiff and the options available to you

-The subjects available in Year One are listed in the BA Subject Guide, which is available online on the Humanities and Social Studies Enrolment and Subject Guide pages.
+The subjects available in Year One are listed in the BA Subject Guide, which is available online on the Humanities and Social Studies Year 1 Enrolment Information.
 When making your choices, remember to check for timetable clashes and keep in mind that some subjects set entrance requirements and that numbers on modules can be restricted.

 Details of Year One History Modules

 - HS1101 Medieval Europe provides an introduction to the history of Europe during the Middle Ages.

 - HS1104 Modern Wales provides an introduction to the history of Wales from c1750 onwards.

 - HS1105 Making of the Modern World provides an introduction to the modern and contemporary periods of world history before c.1750 and c.1970.
 It explores the main political, economic, social and cultural factors that have shaped the modern world.

 - HS1106 Early Modern England and Wales provides an introduction to early modern English and Welsh history through a comparative approach which allows you to explore the differences and similarities between different social and cultural groups within both Wales and England as well as between national groups.